opro/opro/README.md

 ## Use it

-Opro comes with built in documentation, so if you start your server you can view them at http://localhost:3000/oauth_docs.
-If you're reading this on Github you can jump right to the [Quick Start](https://github.com/schneems/opro/blob/master/app/views/oauth/docs/markdown/quick_start.md.erb) guide.
+Opro comes with built in documentation, so if you start your server you can view them at [http://localhost:3000/oauth_docs](http://localhost:3000/oauth_docs).
+Or you can [view the guide](http://opro-demo.herokuapp.com/oauth_docs) on the example app.
 This guide will walk you through creating your first OAuth client application, giving access to that app as a logged in user, getting an access token for that user, and using that token to access the server as an authenticated user!

 ## Custom Auth